 |Student Activity Fee||$50|

-*Health Insurance is mandatory.
-Students who submit proof of comparable health insurance may waive the Cranbrook Academy of Art Health Insurance; total fees will decrease by $1,202.
+*Please note that the 2015-2016 insurance rate is not yet available and will likely increase slightly from the 2014-2015 rate listed here.
+Health Insurance is mandatory.
+All international students (F-1) are required to purchase Cranbrook’s health insurance.
+Domestic students who submit proof of comparable health insurance may waive the Cranbrook Academy of Art Health Insurance; total fees will decrease by the cost of the waived insurance.

 New students are required to submit a non-refundable $1,000 Studio Deposit, payable within two weeks of an offer of admission; this deposit is applied to first-semester tuition charges.
 The $200 Dormitory Deposit, required to reserve a room in the dorms, is also non-refundable.